b1conrad/p-reg/README.md

 ## Import all of the sections on offer

 Followed the steps below in a fresh pico engine to import all of the sections on offer.
-Before doing the actual import, left the developer UI in the Testing tab for the "sections" pico, so that the event `sections:cleanup_requested` could be sent with a single mouse click.
+Before doing the actual import, left the developer UI in the Testing tab for the "p-reg" pico, so that the event `sections:cleanup_requested` could be sent with a single mouse click.

 1. Preparation: have git ignore `.pico-engine/` so that it would be possible to start a new pico engine instance using this local directory as home
-2. Start the pico engine, create a "sections" pico
+2. Start the pico engine, create a "p-reg" pico
 3. Using the developer UI, add a new channel, with ECI `cm1dlnxce000xpvs43w5218t9`
+4. Using the developer UI, install the `sessions.krl` ruleset in the pico
-4. Create input/batch file
+5. Create input/batch file
     ```
     $ cat ../registration/data/si\
      | sed "s+^.*$+curl -Gs localhost:3000/c/cm1…8t9/event/sections/init --data-urlencode 'line=&'; echo; date+"\
      >input/batch
     ```
-5. Run the import and convert the output into a comma-separated file showing number created per second
+6. Run the import and convert the output into a comma-separated file showing number created per second
     ```
     $ bash input/batch >input/timing
     $ grep Sep input/timing | wc